Emily George reviews The Wealthy Franchisee by Scott Greenberg. See the takeaways that will help you take your business or career to the next level.

 Learn how the Golden Corral franchise system more than doubled its franchisee satisfaction survey participation - and lived up to its commitment to giving its operators a voice - by partnering with Franchise Business Review.

-Franchise Business Review recently spoke with franchise executives from three leading brands to learn how they have successfully incorporated video into their communications with franchisees to boost participation in their annual franchisee satisfaction surveys.
-See what they shared.
+Franchise executives from leading brands share how they have successfully incorporated video into their communications with franchisees to boost participation in their annual franchisee satisfaction surveys.

 Franchisee satisfaction is a primary leading indicator of current system health and a predictor of future performance and long-term system growth.
 If the brand you’re investing in doesn’t provide you with recent, detailed, third-party research on their franchisees’ satisfaction, it could be a red flag.